Miha-x64/Lychee/README.md

 * works only on client-side,
 * requires method return types (Call, Observable, Deferred) to be tied to async framework,
 * promotes Service-style interfaces.

 Lychee-HTTP, on the other side,
-* allows `Endpoint`s to be both invoked from client-side and implemented from server-side,
+* allows `Endpoint`s to be both invoked from client-side and implemented at server-side,
 * decouples async wrapper from return value,
 * httpClient.template(endpoint) returns a function, server-side endpoint handler is a funcion, thus, no Services/Controllers.